IMPACT Intern Program

 Purpose

-The IMPACT Intern Program is approved by the California Commission on Teacher Credentialing to deliver services under the Tulare County Office of Education’s New Teacher & Leadership Development (NTLD).
-IMPACT partners with a consortium of local school districts to recruit and train teacher candidates.
-Districts employ interns as teachers-of-record while IMPACT delivers the teacher preparation program.
+IMPACT is approved by the California Commission on Teacher Credentialing to deliver services under the Tulare County Office of Education’s New Teacher & Leadership Development (NTLD).
+Throughout the two-year program, interns are supported by program-assigned, practicum supervisors and district-assigned, on-site mentors.
 This comprehensive approach to teacher preparation engages interns in a rigorous teacher-training program, along with providing district-specific professional learning opportunities.
-Throughout the two-year program, interns are supported by program-assigned, practicum supervisors and district-assigned, on-site mentors.

 Vision Statement